php-decimal/ext-decimal/README.md

 - Comparison and operations between builtins and Number implementations.
 - Make sure that every file has a license doc comment.
 - Make sure that every file is included in the package.xml info.
+- Consider constants for ZERO, ONE, TEN, PI etc.